Flora Nwapa

-Florence Nwanzuruahu Nkiru Nwapa (13 January 1931 – 16 October 1993), was a Nigerian author who has been called the mother of modern African Literature.
+Chief Florence Nwanzuruahu Nkiru Nwapa (13 January 1931 – 16 October 1993), was a Nigerian author who has been called the mother of modern African Literature.
 She was the forerunner to a generation of African women writers, and the first African woman novelist to be published in the English language in Britain.
 She achieved international recognition with her first novel Efuru, published in 1966 by Heinemann Educational Books.
 While never considering herself a feminist, she was best known for recreating life and traditions from an Igbo woman's viewpoint.
+She was herself a chief of the tribe, holding the otherwise exclusively male title Ogbuefi amongst them.

 She published African literature and promoted women in African society.
 She was one of the first African women publishers when she founded Tana Press in Nigeria in 1970.
 Nwapa engaged in governmental work in reconstruction after the Biafran War; in particular, she worked with orphans and refugees who were displaced during the war.

 Biography

 Early years and education

-Nwapa was born in Oguta, in south-Eastern Nigeria, the eldest of the six children of Christopher Ijeoma (an agent with the United Africa Company) and Martha Nwapa, a teacher of drama.
-Flora Nwapa attended school in Oguta, Secondary School at Elelenwa in Port Harcourt and CMS Girls School, Lagos, which later moved to Ibadan to merge with Kudeti Girls School and was renamed St Anne's School Ibadan.
-In 1953, when she was 22 years old, she attended university and in 1957, at the age of 26, earned a B.A. degree from University College, Ibadan.
+Nwapa was born in Oguta Local Government Area of Imo State, in south-eastern part of Nigeria, the eldest of the six children of Christopher Ijeoma (an agent with the United Africa Company) and Martha Nwapa, a teacher of drama.
+Flora Nwapa attended school in Oguta, Secondary School at Elelenwo in Obio Akpor LGA of Rivers State, south-south Nigeria and CMS Girls School, Lagos State, which later moved to Ibadan to merge with Kudeti Girls School and was renamed St Anne's School Ibadan.
+In 1953, when she was 22 years old, she attended university and in 1957, at the age of 26, earned a B.A. degree from University College, Ibadan in Oyo State, southwest Nigeria.
 She then went to Scotland, where she earned a Diploma in Education from Edinburgh University in 1958.